rotheconrad/bacterial_strain_definition/README.md

 ### Description and parsing of NCBI's assembly summary file

+NCBI provides information on the files in their database.
+Retrieve these files for more information.

 ```bash
 curl ftp://ftp.ncbi.nlm.nih.gov/genomes/README_assembly_summary.txt -o NCBI_genomes_README_assembly_summary.txt
 curl ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/README.txt -o NCBI_genomes_README.txt
 ```

 Genomes are divided into four assembly levels (Complete, Chromosome, Scaffold, and Contig).

-We wrote a Python script to parse this file.
+I wrote a Python script to parse this file.
  - It creates summaries counting the number of genomes at each assembly level for each species.
  - It also creates files to download genomes for each species at each assembly level.
- - The download file can be created based on the number of genomes available at each level for each species.
+ - The download file can be created based on the number of genomes available at each level for each species with the -n flag.
- - We chose n=10 for complete genomes.
-This creates a download list to retrieve the genome.fna file through ftp download for only species with at least 10 complete genomes.
+ - This analysis uses n=10 and complete level genomes.
  - The script also filters for the "latest" version of the genome and ignores other genome versions.

 ```bash